-[6] Three Exams (two midterms and one final; 28% each): There will be two midterm exams and one final exam.
-NONE of the exams (including final) will be cumulative.
-Exams will take place online for this term through Canvas (Quizzes), considering all uncertainties regarding many health and safely issues during (the next phase of) a global pandemic.
-All exams will be closed book.
-This means you CANNOT use notes, lecture slides, books, websites, chat rooms etc., to look up answers to exam questions.
+[6] Four Exams (Only three highest exam scores will be included; 28% each): There will be four exams total, but only the three highest scores will be included in your course grade, and the lowest one will be dropped.
+NONE of the four exams will be cumulative.
+Exams will take place ONLINE through Canvas (Quizzes).
+All exams will be closed book: This means you CANNOT use notes, lecture slides, books, websites, chat rooms etc., to look up answers to exam questions or discuss with anyone else.

-This course will use a combination of Zoom and LockDown Browser to monitor your exams.
-These tools were chosen in order to address accreditation requirements and maintain academic integrity for tracking academic progress of individual students.
+We will use a combination of Zoom and LockDown Browser to monitor your exams.
+These tools are chosen to address accreditation requirements and maintain academic integrity for tracking academic progress of individual students.
 LockDown Browser needs to be downloaded and installed by everyone before the exam to access the exam questions.
-This software is used to make sure the exam experience is as fair as possible for everyone by locking down your main browser.
-For more information, please refer to the UBC Lockdown Browser Student Guide.
-If you require accommodations for accessibility needs or technical/ connectivity issues, please contact the Centre for Accessibility or your Enrollment Services Advisor.
-Because using Zoom with Lockdown Browser is not recommended on ONE device due to recent technical issues, you will need to use two devices, one for writing the Canvas exam with Lockdown Browser and a secondary device for Zoom that shows your workspace (i.e., writing the Canvas Quiz on a computer and have Zoom open on your phone, etc.).
+This software is used to make sure that exam experience is as fair as possible for everyone by locking down your main browser.
+For more information, please refer to this link: UBC Lockdown Browser Student Guide.
+Because using Zoom with Lockdown Browser is not recommended on ONE device due to recent technical issues, you will need to use two devices, one for writing the Canvas exam with Lockdown Browser and a secondary device for Zoom that shows your face and workspace (i.e., writing the Canvas Quiz on a computer and have Zoom open on your phone, etc.).
 If you have a problem with using two devices for writing exams, email me as soon as possible to find a solution.
 Please be aware that student activity captured by Canvas and Zoom during exams can be used to detect any instances of cheating.
 As the time approaches, we will provide a practice exam session so that you can install Lockdown Browser in advance and get familiar with it, before the actual exam (plus, completing the practice exam session will give you extra 2 points to your Midterm 1 score!).
-I will also provide more instruction before the first midterm exam in a live lecture session.
+I will also provide more instruction before the first exam in a live lecture session.

-For each exam, there will be around 40 questions total.
+For each exam, there will be around 30 questions total.
 Each exam will include (a) Multiple-choice (one correct answer), (b) Multiple-answer, (c) Multiple dropdown, and (d) Short-answer questions.
-You are expected to use the terminology introduced in this course in their short answers.
+You are expected to use the terminology introduced in this course when writing your answers.
 Only minor deviations from correct spelling will be accepted in most cases.
-Exam time will be for 80 minutes, following a 10-minute pre-exam session during which you read and sign on the Integrity Pledge and double check your Lockdown Browser and Zoom settings.
+Exam time will be for 60 minutes, following a 20-minute pre-exam session during which we check your IDs and you read and sign on the Integrity Pledge and double check your Lockdown Browser and Zoom settings.